San Biagio, Montecatini Val di Cecina: History

 Between 1514 and 1576, construction of canon's quarters led to sealing of the original facade.
 Flanking the main altar are two marble angels, called ciechini, attributed to Mino da Fiesole.
 In the niches above the choir are two terracotta statues by the studio of Della Robbia, depicting Saints Blaise and Sebastian.

-In 1787, with the deconsecration of the Oratory of Camporciano, the statue of the Madonna di Camporciano was moved here.
+In 1787, upon the deconsecration of the Oratory of Camporciano, the statue of the Madonna di Camporciano was moved here.

+The church also displays an altarpiece depicting the martyrdom of St Sebastian with Saints Blaise and Antony Abbott, painted by Neri di Bicci.